EliasHaaralahti/vulnerable-web-application/README.md

 ### How this vulnerability can be fixed?
 * With Thymeleaf to fix this vulnerability you just need to change th:utext to th:text.
 Other ways of fixing include sanitizing and escaping the input.

-## A8-Cross-Site Request Forgery (CSRF) (Not yet implemented, as no sessions exist yet)
+## A8-Cross-Site Request Forgery (CSRF)
 ### How this vulnerability can be identified?
 * While logged in, open the csrf.html file in folder external-resources using the same browser.
 In the input field write your note and then submit.
 The note will now be stored and displayed to be posted by the active user.
+This vulnerability can also use the XSS vulnerability mentioned above.
 ### How this vulnerability can be fixed?
 * A CSRF token has to be added to prevent CSRF attacks.
 In Spring this can be done automatically using the Spring security framework by adding line "http.csrf();" inside the security configurate function.
 It will then automatically add a CSRF token when needed.

 ## Other: Brute-force attacks
 ### How this vulnerability can be identified?
-* As no security exists to prevents trying to login multiple times, any brute-force attack types should work
+* As no security exists to prevents trying to login multiple times, any brute-force attack types can be used to get the login credentials.
 ### How this vulnerability can be fixed?
 * There are many methods to block brute-force attacks, perhaps the simplest way would be adding a CAPTCHA after multiple attempts.